NickLarsenNZ/ory-play/README.md

 ### Client Credentials Flow

+In this flow, you provide login credentials, and are given an `access_token` with whcih to access the API (Resource Server) with.

+This flow is sometimes called Machine-to-Machine (M2M) and is suitable for the following types of apps:
+- CLIs
+- daemons
+- backend services

+This flow is configured with the grant type `client_credentials`.

+[Sequence Diagram][client-credentials-flow]

-> Most of these docker commands need specify the network so the host header matches.
+> **Note**: Most of these docker commands need specify the network so the host header matches.
 Otherwise, you can use the exposed port, but will need a hosts entry such as `127.0.0.1 hydra`.

 #### Create a client